Management of international workforce mobility, business immigration, and secondment of foreign employees in France, available in French and English.

 Majorelle Mobility training in corporate immigration

-- Accounting firms, HR consulting firms, relocation service providers
+- Accounting firms, HR consultancies, relocation service providers, and related professionals